TREASURIES-US bonds gain on French bank safety fears

 The Treasury will sell $16 billion in bonds on Thursday in the last auction of the week.

-The yield gap between 10-year notes and 30-year bonds also expanded, to 140 basis points, the widest since November.
-(Additional reporting by Emily Flitter; Editing by Kenneth Barry)
+The yield gap between 10-year notes and 30-year bonds also expanded, to 137 basis points, the widest level since November.
+(Additional reporting by Emily Flitter; Editing by Dan Grebler)

 * Calpine reports fourth quarter and full year 2016 results, reaffirms 2017 guidance